Wetiqe/neuroimager/README.md

 ## Automatic Analysis of HMM model estimated by HMM-MAR
 ### Get all model selection metrics and generate an HTML report
+Convert the `hmm` object derived from the following command of HMM-MAR Toolbox `[hmm, Gamma, Xi, vpath] = hmmmar(f,T,options);` to a Python Dictionary for further processing
 ```python
 from neuroimager.pipes.hmm import HmmModelSelector